Making Dreams Real Since 1995

 Christine Mason Miller is an author and artist who has been guiding others toward a meaningful life for more than twenty years.
-Her experience with writing, publishing, licensing and teaching have established her as an experienced, compassionate authority on how to bring dreams to life, particularly those related to writing and publishing a book.
+Her experience with writing, publishing, licensing, and teaching have established her as an experienced, compassionate authority on how to bring dreams to life, particularly those related to writing and publishing a book.
 Her online course, The Conscious Booksmith, has supported hundreds of aspiring authors on their book creation journey.
-Christine is the author, artist and illustrator of four books, each one distinctive and unique in its topic, scope and design.
-Her latest book, Moving Water: A Memoir, is now available in her shop, and will be offered on Amazon.com in February 2017.
+Christine is the author, artist and illustrator of four books, each one distinctive and unique in its topic, scope, and design.
+Her latest book, The Meandering River of Unfathomable Joy: Finding God and Gratitude in India, was just released.

 A graduate of Virginia Tech and the University of Georgia, Christine's career began in 1995 with the creation of an independent greeting card line called Swirly.
-Over the course of a decade, Swirly evolved into an internationally known brand with more than 1200 retailers and clients that included Target, Barnes + Noble, JoAnn Fabrics and the Girl Scouts of America.
-Swirly designs were licensed for a wide array of gift, stationery and home decor items and an illustrated gift book translated into three languages.
-After shifting her creative efforts to original mixed media artwork, she organized and participated in over a dozen gallery shows and exhibits and licensed her second gift and stationery line, The Christine Mason Miller Collection.
+Over the course of a decade, Swirly evolved into an internationally known brand with more than 1200 retailers and clients that included Target, Barnes + Noble, JoAnn Fabrics, and the Girl Scouts of America.
+Swirly designs were licensed for a wide array of gift, stationery, and home decor items and an illustrated gift book translated into three languages.
+After shifting her creative efforts to original mixed media artwork, she organized and participated in over a dozen gallery shows and exhibits before launching her second gift and stationery line, The Christine Mason Miller Collection, in 2009.

-In addition to Moving Water, Christine is the author of Ordinary Sparkling Moments: The Art of Finding Yourself, Desire to Inspire - Using Creative Passion to Transform the World, and Plant Your Dreams and the Miracles will Grow.
-She is a regular contributor to numerous print publications such as Bella Grace, Somerset Life, and Somerset Studio, and her essays have been featured in Skirt! magazine, Modern Creative Life, and Dharma Mamas.
-She has facilitated workshops and retreats at venues across the country, including Esalen Institute in Big Sur, and was one of ten artists featured in Indie Kindred, a documentary film by Jen Lee about artistic collaboration.
+In addition to The Meandering River of Unfathomable Joy, Christine is the author of Ordinary Sparkling Moments: The Art of Finding Yourself, Desire to Inspire: Using Creative Passion to Transform the World, and Plant Your Dreams and the Miracles will Grow.
+She has been a regular contributor to numerous print publications such as Bella Grace, Somerset Life, and Somerset Studio, and her essays have been featured in Skirt! magazine, Modern Creative Life, and Dharma Mamas.
+She has facilitated workshops and retreats at venues across the country, including Esalen Institute in Big Sur, was a speaker at the 2016 and 2018 Brave Girl Symposium, and was one of ten artists featured in Indie Kindred, a documentary film by Jen Lee about artistic collaboration.

-Christine lives in a 100-year old farmhouse in Santa Barbara, California with her husband and their chocolate lab Tilda.
+Christine lives in Milwaukee, Wisconsin with her husband and their chocolate lab Tilda.